Classification of modules for infinite-dimensional string algebras: Abstract

 \section{Abstract}

-We relax the definition by Butler and Ringel of a `string algebra' to also include infinite-dimensional algebras such as $k[x,y]/(xy)$.
-We show that finitely generated modules (and more generally what we call `finitely controlled' modules) for such algebras are direct sums of string and band modules.
+We relax the definition of a string algebra to also include infinite-dimensional algebras such as $k[x,y]/(xy)$.
+Using the functorial filtration method, which goes back to Gelfand and Ponomarev, we show that finitely generated and artinian modules (and more generally finitely controlled and pointwise artinian modules) are classified in terms of string and band modules.
 This subsumes the known classifications of finite-dimensional modules for string algebras and of finitely generated modules for $k[x,y]/(xy)$.
-The string and band modules are parameterized by certain `words' which, unlike in the finite-dimensional case, may be infinite.
-We show that the Krull-Remak-Schmidt property holds.
+Unlike in the finite-dimensional case, the words parameterizing string modules may be infinite.